azer89/Voronoi_Stippling/README.md

-A project about Weighted Voronoi Stippling to create stippling artwork and Travelling Salesman Problem (TSP) artwork.
+A project about Weighted Voronoi Stippling.
+Stippling is an artwork process in which dots are placed carefully to simulate the density of an image.
+This project is an implementation of Adrian Secord's Weighted Voronoi Stippling paper.
+As described in the paper, I implemented the stippling algorithm by using Voronoi diagrams and Lloyd's method.

 More info: